 - 'Non-marking' training shoes or trainers, preferably with laces (not fashion trainers e.g. Vans / Converse) and you must not use the shoes that you wear to school for P.E.
-[Boots/trainers are needed for every lesson.] - Football boots suitable for 3G or grass (moulded studs only).
+No school shoes, kickers or crocs permitted.
+(Trainers are needed for every lesson.) - Football boots suitable for 3G or grass (moulded studs only).
 No astros or blades.
-[Boots/ trainers are needed for every lesson.] - Plain white short-sleeved polo shirt with school logo compulsory. - P.E.
-CDS sweatshirt 1⁄4 zip with school logo. - Black CDS shorts with school logo or black/red CDS skort or black/red CDS leggings compulsory - Plain black tracksuit bottoms or plain black leggings or plain black thermal trousers (optional).
-No branded items, ie. Nike etc. - Plain white or black long-sleeved t-shirt to wear under polo shirt in cold weather (optional). - Hair band. - PE Socks: red.
+(Boots/trainers are needed depending on activity.) - Plain black and red school PE t-shirt (compulsory). - Plain black long-sleeved t-shirt to wear under PE top in cold weather (optional). - P.E.
+CDS black and red 1⁄2 zip mid layer with school logo. (optional) - Black and red school shorts / black and red school skort (compulsory). - Plain black and red training bottoms / plain black tracksuit bottoms non-branded (optional) - Plain black and red leggings/Plain sport black leggings non-branded (Autumn and Spring term) (optional). - Hair band.
+(Hair should be always tied up if long enough during PE). - PE Socks: red.
 (Available from main reception during term time) - Year 7 will need a gum shield when playing rugby.

-P.E.
-Kit Policy
+P.E Kit Policy

-If a student forgets any item of their P.E. kit, they will receive the following:
+If a student forgets any item of their P.E kit they will receive the following;

-- On the first occasion: a kit warning will be issued and written in their organiser. - On the second occasion: a Whole School Detention for lack of equipment will be issued. - Any further occasions in the same term, a Whole School Detention for the lack of equipment will be issued.
+On the first occasion: a kit warning will be issued and written in their organiser.

+On the second occasion: a Whole School detention for lack of equipment will be issued.

+Any further occasions in the same term, a Senior Staff detention or Headteachers detention will be set for the repeated lack of equipment.

-Kit warnings are wiped and a fresh start is given at the start of a new term.
+Kit warnings are wiped, and a fresh start is given at the start of a new term.
+This does not refresh at a half term.

-If a student has an injury or illness and is unable to take part in PE for any reason, they must still bring their PE kit and get changed as usual (injuries permitting).
+If a student has an injury or illness and is unable to take part in P.E for any reason, a medical note must be provided and students must still bring their P.E kit and get changed as usual (injuries permitting).
+Students will take up an alternative role of a coach, leader or referee.